ipwill/nodejs-auth-starter/README.md

-# nodejs-auth-starter
+## NodeJS Auth (2FA)
-Real-time SPA with user authentication that includes support for 2FA, CSRF, Helmet, and JWT.
-This is meant to be used as a starting point when building custom auth for NodeJS applications.
-The app includes a frontend built with vanilla JavaScript and a backend server using Express.
-The app stores user data using a simple SQLite, and bundles client-side code with Webpack.
+Real-time user authentication built with vanilla javascript.
+This is meant to be used as a headstart when building custom auth for NodeJS applications.
+Includes database, 2FA, hardened middleware to boost security, styled frontend with Light/Dark theme support, and more. **Database:**The app stores user data using a simple SQLite, and bundles client-side code with Webpack.
 2FA works using MailHog (testing purposes only) and all setup instructions can be found below.
 For actual use, a real mail server  must be setup for 2FA to work correctly.

 ![login-ss.png](images/login-ss.png)
 *login-ss.png*